-- develop crucial technical and "soft" employability skills.
+- Develop crucial technical and "soft" employability skills.

-- build a resume / portfolio.
+- Build a resume / portfolio.
 Each work term allows students to expand their resume to include new skills developed during real work experience.

-- explore career options and define long-term goals.
+- Explore career options and define long-term goals.

-- gain confidence in their abilities and identify areas that are in need of further development.
+- Gain confidence in their abilities and identify areas that are in need of further development.

-- develop and maintain important industry contacts.
+- Develop and maintain important industry contacts.

-- receive a degree parchment that reads
+- Receive a degree parchment that reads:

 Bachelor of Computer Science Honours

 Participation in the Co-op Program is a privilege.
 Students who are accepted into the program are required to:

 - Ensure that all academic requirements are being met.